-EU Project Officer – STEAM, CREATIONS & NUCLEUS
+EU Project Manager – STEAM, CREATIONS & NUCLEUS

 In addition to experience in public engagement and science communication theory, Amanda is a professional photographer, graphic designer, videographer and animator, and has previously worked for the NHS, communicating medical research.
 Her main interests include training researchers in science communication techniques, particularly the use of engaging visuals and the potential for games as an education tool.

 Think Magazine Editor, Science in the City (Malta) Festival Manager, Innovation Communication Lecturer

 Dr Edward Duca is the Publications Developer and Editor at the University of Malta for the research magazine Think that has reached three million online views.
 He is a PhD graduate in Genetics (University of Edinburgh) and a freelance science writer, editor and communicator.
 He has written for several local and international organisations including The Times of Malta, Science and Nature.